griffingilreath/Punch-Card-Project/README.md

 ## Version History

+**Current Version: 0.6.2** - Restored OpenAI settings and Statistics tabs

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.
+See [Releases](https://github.com/griffingilreath/PunchCardProject/releases) for all released versions and [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ## License